• Skip to main content

 Surviving Domestic Violence with Sherry Edwards

-Talking to Kids about Adoption with Robert Childs
+Talking to Kids about Adoption with Bob Childs

 Psychologist Dr. Robert Childs specializes in the difficulties and shame that adoptees face in talking to their adoptive families about their biological parents.
 He addresses the myth that love is all an adoptee needs, and discusses the impact of searching for one’s biological parents as a way to address old fears and grief.